vivek-booshan/Simulations/README.md

 # diffeq_ta_examples
-Just a quick handful of programs that use differential equations
+Just a quick handful of python programs that use differential equations.
+(If you don't have python installed then just look at the ipynb file).